measurement-kit/go-measurement-kit/Readme.md

 # Go Measurement Kit

 Measurement Kit bindings for go.
+Not to be confused with [measurement-kit/engine]( https://github.com/measurement-kit/engine), which contains a Measurement Kit implementation in Go.

 **Attention** this is work on progress and is highly unstable.